DataDog/hiring-engineers/answers.md

 Now, my check is up and running as expected, submitting a random value between 0 and 1000 every 45 seconds.

+# Visualizing Data

+Next, I used the Datadog API to generate some visualizations in the form of a Timeboard.
+The script I used can be found here.
+Some highlights of the script:
+* I set the paremeters for my three timeseries visualizations each within the `widgets` parameter.
+* I prompt for a title and a description of the Timeboard to be created.
+* I then pass my API key and app key and make the connection.

+Voila!
+Here is the view of my new timeboard, Katelyn's Timeboard, upon creation with this script: